raycast/extensions/extensions/photoroom-image-editing/README.md

 - Resize the image
 - Batch editing: edit mulitple images at once
 - Support for Raycast's drafts: start editing now, finish later

+Please note, that the extension uses the Image Editing v2 API and needs a Photoroom API key which can be requested here: https://app.photoroom.com/api-dashboard